Now that the eaglet/eaglets have hatched, what can we expect to happen over the first 14 days?

-- DG1 will begin to move around, first in the nest bowl, then eventually out of the nest bowl using its haunches (leg bones) and tips of the wings to scoot around.
+- Eaglets will begin to move around, first in the nest bowl, then eventually out of the nest bowl using their haunches (leg bones) and tips of the wings to scoot around.

 - The white natal down begins to be replaced by thicker grey thermal down, often with little tufts of down showing in places.

 - The leg and foot pads change from pink to yellow.